-WRX Property group is a local, full service, real estate team part of Keller Williams Realty in Kitchener-Waterloo, ON.
+WRX Property group is a local, full service, real estate team part of Cloud Realty in Kitchener-Waterloo, ON.
 Our primary goal is to help people explore, learn, and understand the real estate market in the region.

 By analyzing the most recent sold homes in your neighbourhood, accounting for your home’s features and benefits, and interpreting Kitchener-Waterloo’s real estate trends, we are quickly and accurately able to provide you with the current market value of your home.
 Our assessments are free, without obligation, and provide you with valuable insights on what your biggest asset is worth.